Join StudentCrowd, Like us on Facebook

 |John Lester and Eddie Colman Court||#2|

-Other facilities at the university include Peel Hall which hosts music recitals and performances, the Robert Powell Theatre, Chapman Gallery and the Adelphi Studio Theatre.
+The University of Salford is just west of the centre of Manchester.
+The campus has three sites; Peel Park, MediaCityUK and Frederick Road.
+Facilities at the university include Peel Hall which hosts music recitals and performances and the New Adelphi Building.
 There are also three libraries where students can hire laptops and work in any of the internet cafés.

-The Sports Centre has a 25m swimming pool, spa, gyms, classes, sports hall and a climbing wall, plus additional outdoor pitches.
+The Sports Centre has a 25m swimming pool, spa, gyms, classes, sports hall, plus additional outdoor pitches.
 Students with determination and fitness can get involved in Salford University Boating Club and gain the opportunity to represent the university in the annual Two Cities Boat Race between Salford and Manchester.

-The Students' Union consists of several bars, cafés, places to eat and shops plus hosting several services and is the entry point to clubs and societies.
+The Students' Union has a bar called Atmosphere, places to eat and shops.
 For nights out, Manchester has several great clubs, cinemas and live gig venues as well as an indoor ski slope, velodrome, and of course several famous sports clubs, most notably Manchester City and Manchester United Football Clubs and Lancashire County Cricket Club.